-The sample is filtered and the filtrate evaporated in a tarred dish of Steam Steam Received after evaporation is dried to constant mass at 103-105°C or 179-181°C. Heat the clean evaporating dish to 180°C for 1 hr.
+Total Dissolved Solids :- The method employed for TDS measurement is Gravimetric Method.
+The sample is filtered and the filtrate evaporated in a tarred dish on Steam bath.
+The residue after evaporation is dried to constant mass at 103-105°C or 179-181°C Heat the clean evaporating dish to 180°C for 1 hr.
 Cool in the desiccator, Weigh and store in the desiccators until ready for use.
 Filter a portion of the sample.
 Select volume of the sample which has residue between 25 and 250mg preferably between 100 to 200mg.
 This volume may be estimated from values of specific conductance to obtain a measurable residue, successive aliquots of filtered sample may be added to the sample dish.
 Stir volume of sample with a magnetic stirrer or shake it vigorously.
 Pipette this volume to a weighed evaporating dish placed on a steam bath.
 Evaporation may also be performed in a drying oven.
 The temperature of drying oven shall be lowered to approximately 98°C to prevent boiling and splattering of the sample.
 After complete evaporation of water from the residue, transfer this dish to an oven at 103-105°C or 179-181°C and dry to constant mass i.e. till the difference in the successive weighing is less than 0.5 mg.
 Drying for a long duration (usually 1-2 hr) is done to eliminate necessity of checking for constant mass.
 The time for drying to constant mass with a given type of sample when a number of samples of nearly same type are to be analyzed has to be determined by trial.
 Weigh the dish as soon as it has cooled avoiding residue to stay for long time as some residues are hygroscopic and may absorb water form desiccant that is not absolutely dry.